A recent CIPD report on how social technology can give companies competitive edge makes fascinating reading.

 The problem, as the report’s authors point out, is that although employees themselves are often champing at the bit to start collaborating and communicating in the virtual space, their ‘leaders’ are often still hesitant (and in some cases, scared) to embrace the medium and do not fully understand the power of the data it can produce and the advantages a more ‘open’ approach can bring.

-For those who still need some convincing, here (courtesy of ‘Social Media and Employee Voice: the current landscape) are 10 reasons why your business, whatever its size, should seriously be considering using one of the latest generation of internal social platforms:
+For those who still need some convincing, here (courtesy of ‘Social Media and Employee Voice: the current landscape) are 10 reasons why your business, whatever its size, should seriously be considering using social technology, and one of the latest generation of internal social platforms:

 People expect it

 The rise of social media has given consumers an unprecedented level of ‘voice’ – and people now expect to have that in the workplace too.
-As many businesses have already found to their cost, if you don’t give employees channels in which to have their say, they will go off and create their own anyway.
+As many businesses have already found to their cost, if you don’t give employees channels in which to have their say, they will go off and create their own anyway – which can ultimately damage a company’s culture.

 It makes the business more agile